 The evening of Singletary’s death, one group knew they had to honor him during their weekly show at Nashville’s 3rd & Lindsley.
 That group was The Time Jumpers, a Western Swing and traditional country group that has featured an ever-changing roster over the years.

 One Time Jumpers group member is surely recognizable to most country fans out there.
-For years, Vince Gill has offered his talents to The Time Jumpers as a vocalist and guitarist in the group.
+For ten years, Vince Gill offered his talents to The Time Jumpers as a vocalist and guitarist in the group.
 Gill was the one who took the lead on The Time Jumpers’ tribute to Singletary, though he didn’t sing “Go Rest High on That Mountain” like he usually does when honoring artists who have passed away.